SallyPY/Escape/README.md

 The code is at the hands of a beginner and a new user to GitHub, so be aware of inefficiencies.

 11/15
 Having issues navigating GitHub.
-Wil need to do more research.
+I will need to do more research.
+There is trouble with committing, branching, syncing, etc.